Dear Members of the Class of 2017,

 • Justin Lorts, Whitman's Director of Studies, works with the Dean on all aspects of academic advising and offers general guidance for students, particularly first-year students and sophomores.
 In addition, he organizes intellectual and academic programs.

-• Devon Moore is Whitman’s Director of Student Life.
-She works closely with various groups of undergraduates to help make Whitman an exciting and supportive place.
-Ms. Moore also provides assistance to students experiencing personal difficulty.
+• Momo Wolapaye is Whitman's Director of Student Life.
+He works closely with various groups of undergraduates to help make Whitman an exciting and supportive place.
+Mr. Wolapaye also provides assistance to students experiencing personal difficulty.

 • Kristin Frasier is the College Administrator.
 She oversees the facilities and finances of the College.
 If you need to reserve a room or obtain some resources for a project, Ms. Frasier is the person to contact.